jokochems/DR_Potentials/README.md

 * "Potenziale_Lastmanagement.xlsx": The raw data
 * "Columns.xlsx": Information on the parameter column names used
-* "potential_evaluation_funcs.py": User-defined functions which are imported by the main project file.
+* "potential_evaluation_funcs.py": User-defined functions which are imported by the notebook for the meta-analysis
+* "potential_clustering_funcs.py": User-defined functions which are imported by the notebook for the potential clustering

 ## Usage
 * Start the jupyter-notebook "DR_potential_evaluation.ipynb" or